JKPCC resolves to fight for restoration of statehood in J&K

 The spokesman said apart from the deliberations over the all-party meet, the JKPCC meeting also discussed many issues of public importance.

-The leaders present in the meeting endorsed the party’s viewpoint in the PM’s all-party meet and assured that the party will vigorously fight for the restoration of the statehood with constitutional guarantees which was the milestone to the democratic process in J-K, the spokesman said.
+The leaders present in the meeting endorsed the party’s viewpoint in the PM’s all-party meet and assured that the party will vigorously fight for the restoration of the statehood with constitutional guarantees which was the milestone to the democratic process in JK, the spokesman said.
+PTI